How is the course run?

 The School has come in for some criticism over the years.
 Why’s that?

 The School has been around for over 80 years and, yes, like many organisations, it has been the subject of criticism in different places and at different times.
 Practices such as meditation haven’t always been as ‘mainstream’ as they are today and have in the past been viewed with some suspicion.
 In 1983, a book by two journalists alleged, among other things, that the School was a secretive, cult-like organization.
 Other allegations have been made from time to time.

-We ask only that our students judge for themselves whether what they learn here is of use to them and indirectly benefits those around them (family, community, friends etc.) too.
-Experience has taught us is how easily things can be misunderstood or misinterpreted, so do please raise this with your tutor if you have any concerns or questions.
+We ask only that our students judge for themselves whether what they learn here is of use to them and indirectly benefits those around them too (family, community, friends etc.).
+Experience has taught us how easily things can be misunderstood or misinterpreted, so do please raise this with your tutor if you have any concerns or questions.
 We would really appreciate any opportunity to provide clarification.